icopy-site/awesome/docs/awesome/awesome-swift.md

 ### Newsletter
 [back to top](#readme)

-* [Open Source Updates for Swift Projects](https://www.getrevue.co/profile/ossp_updates/) - A bi-weekly newsletter to give you the latest updates on popular and unknown open source projects written or related to Swift.
+* [Open Source Updates for Swift Projects](https://ossp-updates.beehiiv.com/) - A bi-weekly newsletter to give you the latest updates on popular and unknown open source projects written or related to Swift.
-* [Swift Weekly Brief](https://swiftweeklybrief.com/) - A multi author curated newsletter.

 ### Official Guides
 [back to top](#readme)